On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Results

-The reversal we document here leads to a puzzling paradox: those places where risk is highest and hence where insurance is the most needed are also those where index insurance is the least useful.
+The reversal we document here leads to an interesting dilemma: those places where risk is highest and hence where insurance is the most needed are also those where index insurance is the least useful.
 Said differently, index insurance leads to good farm-equivalent coverage only in those counties that have the lowest risk.
 Because of the positive correlation between temporal and spatial variability, when average individual risk increases, so does the spatial variability, deteriorating the benefits of index insurance.
 A direct consequence of this is that selecting good zones for index insurance is a difficult task: for one, easy available statistics such as the temporal variance of the zone average\footnote{Remember that our measure of temporal variability used here is derived from the average field-level variance, which is not equal to the variance of the average.} are potentially misleading, leading to choose zones where index insurance offers the lowest farm-equivalent coverage.
-What is clearly needed beyond the variance of county average is information on the spatial variability, which is much harder to obtain in practice.
+What is clearly needed beyond the variance of the county average is information on the spatial variability and spatial correlation, which are much harder to obtain in practice.